ELF: A Family of Encoder-Free ECG-Language Models: Related Work

 \subsection{Encoder-Free Vision-Language Models}

-Fuyu-8B \cite{bavishi_2023_fuyu8b} is one of the first encoder-free VLMs developed.
-In their work, the authors note that existing VLMs are overly complex, typically requiring separate image encoders, multi-stage training, and intricate connector modules.
+Fuyu-8B \citep{bavishi_2023_fuyu8b} is one of the first encoder-free VLMs developed.
+The authors argue that existing VLMs are overly complex, typically requiring separate image encoders, multi-stage training, and intricate connector modules.
 Fuyu-8B employs a simple decoder-only transformer where image patches are linearly projected into the first transformer layer.
 When benchmarked against state-of-the-art VLMs at the time, Fuyu-8B achieved competitive performance.
 We adopt the same motivation in developing ELF.

-Since Fuyu-8B, there have been several advances in encoder-free VLMs \cite{diao2024unveilingencoderfreevisionlanguagemodels, chameleonteam2025chameleonmixedmodalearlyfusionfoundation, diao2025evev2improvedbaselinesencoderfree}.
-However, we observed that the “connector” between the image and the LLM has grown increasingly complex, resembling a vision encoder.
-This trend undermines the original motivation behind encoder-free VLMs: \textit{simplicity}.
-Therefore, in our work, we conduct most experiments using the architecture shown in Figure~\ref{fig:ef_main}, where only a linear projection is used and jointly trained with the LLM.
-Additional experiments with slight architectural variations are reported in Table~\ref{tab:ef-var}.